Lixiuyin/Lixiuyin/README.md

 ### Hi there .
-I am a student majoring in Mathmatics in SDU,China Mainland. 😁 I am hoping to grasp some skills in coding and wish your generous help or instructions if possible👋 Wish you all the best!👻
+I am a student majoring in Mathmatics in SDU,China Mainland. 😁 I am hoping to grasp some skills in coding and wish for your generous help or instructions if possible👋 Wish you all the best!👻

 <!--